stephen-cloud/c-19-2/docs/prepare-ui.md

 }
 ```

-A bit of a mouthful, but it's going to be jolly useful.
-Specifically, we're going to use the `Vehicle` class intact.
+A bit of a mouthful, but it's going to be super useful.
+We can use the generated classes intact.

 ## Now add some state for the list of vehicles